The New England Journal of Medicine avoided politics for 208 years. Now it’s urging voters to oust Trump.

 “Here in the United States, our leaders have failed that test,” the editorial said.
 “They have taken a crisis and turned it into a tragedy.”

-The U.S. “leads the world in Covid-19 cases and in deaths due to the disease,” the editorial says.
+The United States “leads the world in Covid-19 cases and in deaths due to the disease,” the editorial says.
 Its infection and death rates have outstripped those in China, where the pandemic began; in Japan, which has a large and vulnerable elderly population; and in Vietnam, which has fewer national resources.
 And testing has also lagged behind much of the world, the editorial said, when measured by tests performed per infected person.

 “The magnitude of this failure is astonishing,” the editorial said.
 “We have failed at almost every step.”